Reserved storage takes up a lot of space in your system. When on low disk space, you can disable reserved storage in Windows 10. Here is how.

 Disable Reserved Storage on Windows 10

-To disable reserved storage, you need to make a simple change to a registry value.
-So, backup registry and follow the below instructions and you should be good.
+To disable reserved storage, you need to change to a registry value.
+So, back up the registry and follow the below instructions, and you should be good.

 - Press Win + R to open Run dialog box.